 1 large tomato, chopped fine

-2 tsp homemade sambhar powder or (1 tsp red chili powder & 1 tsp coriander powder)
+2 teaspoon homemade sambhar powder or (1 teaspoon red chili powder & 1 teaspoon coriander powder)

 salt to taste